-Modern European Literature
+Ancient and Modern European Literature

-Course Objectives: The selection of the texts for this course is varied and sprawling.
-They are representative of the age, culture and space that had produced them.
+Course Objectives: The course is designed to expose the learners to the ideas, history, narrative, performances and the rituals of the classical world often considered to have constructed all the future discourse of literature and culture in Europe and some other parts of the world.
+This course will also help the learners to understand the growth and the development of literature better as they often resort to the thoughts of the classical world.
+The selection of the texts for this course is varied and sprawling and tries to enlighten on the continuity of history.
+They are representative of the ages, cultures and spaces that had produced them; the ancient and the modern European milieu.
 This selection of iconic and experimental pieces of literature, chosen from different parts of Europe, would enlighten the learners in their way of understanding the other canonical literatures.
 The experiment in poetic form, in theatrical representation and in fictional prose writings would offer the learners a different taste which at the same time will enrich the critical acumen to understand society, culture and literature.

-Unit - I (Poetry and Plays) [25 Marks]
+Unit - I (Poetry and Prose) [25 Marks]